peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 The Entity that receives the data object including the JWT `trust_chain`, such as the Wallet Instance obtaining a signed request object, verifies the Trust Chain using the Trust Anchor's public keys and applies any metadata policies, without needing to have a working internet connection for reaching the Federation API.

-Using short-lived Trust Chains ensures compatibility with required revocation administrative protocols.
+Using short-lived Trust Chains ensures compatibility with required revocation administrative protocols, such as those defined in a legal framework.
 For example, if a revocation must be propagated in less than 24 hours, the Trust Chain should not be valid for more than that period.

 # Acknowledgments